Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 I use the same three ingredients each time I make my pink salt recipe with baking soda.
 They’re easy to find, easy to store, and surprisingly gentle on the stomach — especially if you’re not a morning person (Jackson isn’t either, trust me).

-ingredients for pink salt recipe with baking soda
+ingredients for pink salt recipe with baking soda in kitchen

 Just three simple ingredients for big wellness